North Andover votes against proposed cannabis cultivation facility

-NORTH ANDOVER, Mass.
-(WHDH) — North Andover voted against a proposed cannabis cultivation facility in town Tuesday at a packed meeting that featured residents speaking both in favor and against.
+NORTH ANDOVER, MA (WHDH) - North Andover voted against a proposed cannabis cultivation facility in town Tuesday at a packed meeting that featured residents speaking both in favor and against.

-The final vote was 1,430 votes opposing the facility and 1,155 favoring it.
+The final vote showed 1,430 people opposing the facility, with 1,155 favoring it.

 “The ideology was a factor, I did not want to be known as the town that grew marijuana,” said Janis McLaughlin, who voted against it.